openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 The CSI Driver, aside from all the CSI and filesystem bits (see below for details), performs:

-- reads of the `ProjectedResource` object referenced in the `volumeMetadata` which is available in the `NodePublishVolumeRequest` that comes into `NodePublishVolume`.
+- reads the `Share` object referenced in the `volumeMetadata` which is available in the `NodePublishVolumeRequest` that comes into `NodePublishVolume`.
 - the name, namespace, and `ServiceAccount` of the Pod wanting the volume is also included by the kubelet in the `NodePublishVolumeRequest` under the keys `csi.storage.k8s.io/pod.name`, `csi,storage.k8s.io/pod.namespace`, and `csi.storage.k8s.io/serviceAccount.name` in the map returned by the `GetVolumeContext()` call.
 - the `podInfoOnMount` field of the CSI Driver spec triggers the setting of these values; here is [an example from the hostpath plugin](https://github.com/kubernetes-csi/csi-driver-host-path/blob/master/deploy/kubernetes-1.17/hostpath/csi-hostpath-driverinfo.yaml#L12)